cascadia-cookbooks/iptables/README.md

 This cookbook will install and configure iptables for **IPv4**.
 This cookbook only supports Ubuntu 14.04 and 16.04.

-**Warning**: Without setting appropriate iptable rules, this cookbook could lock you out by default.
+**Warning**: Without setting any iptable rules, this cookbook will fail by default.
+This is to prohibit iptables from locking us out.
 Ensure you can access the node after a Chef run by adding a rule to allow 22/tcp on all interfaces.
 See the first example under Usage.

 ## Requirements
 ### Platforms